camunda/camunda-docs-manual/content/update/minor/716-to-717/jboss.md

 ---

-The following steps describe how to update the Camunda artifacts on a JBoss AS 7 and Wildfly server in a shared process engine scenario.
-For the entire procedure, refer to the [update guide][update-guide].
+The following steps describe how to update the Camunda artifacts on a JBoss EAP 6 or Wildfly / JBoss EAP 7 in a shared process engine scenario.
+Throughout the procedure, refer to the [update guide][update-guide].

-If not already done, make sure to download the [Camunda Platform 7.17 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.17/) or [Camunda Platform 7.17 Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.17/).
-In the following instructions
-`$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.
+If not already done, download the [Camunda Platform 7.17 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.17/) or [Camunda Platform 7.17 Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.17/).
+In the following instructions, `$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.